 With more than 6,800 houses and buildings protected as monuments and dating from the 16th to the 20th century, Amsterdam boasts the largest historical inner city in Europe.
 You might see the Triple X (XXX) Coat of Arms throughout the city.
-The towering, sturdy warehouses and elegant homes built by wealthy merchants during Holland's Golden Age (the 17th century) line the city's canals and are perhaps its most distinguishing architectural features (see the links above), but the oldest architecture in town dates back to the medieval period; read more about Gothic architecture in Amsterdam for details.
+The towering, sturdy warehouses and elegant homes built by wealthy merchants during Holland's Golden Age (the 17th century) line the city's canals and are perhaps its most distinguishing architectural features, but the oldest architecture in town dates back to the medieval period; read more about Gothic architecture in Amsterdam for details.
 And don't think for a moment that Amsterdam has any lack of churches: from its most famous historic churches to its only basilica, the city is a trove of ecclesiastical architecture.
 Visitors can even scale some of the local church towers for some of the best panoramic views of the city.

 Unique, World-Class Museums Abound

 Take your pick: see the works of Dutch masters and treasures of a time when Amsterdam was the richest city in the world at the Rijksmuseum; learn about the styles and secrets of the man who could be considered Holland's most interesting painter at the Van Gogh Museum; or walk through the tiny annex that a group of eight called home for two years during Nazi-occupied Amsterdam in World War II at the Anne Frank House.
-These are among the top museums in Amsterdam, but there are nearly 50 more to teach, entertain or move you: see this thematic list of Amsterdam museums for starters.
+These are among the top museums in Amsterdam, but there are nearly 50 more to teach, entertain or move you.
 You can even save some money on multiple museum visits with one of these tourist discount cards, some of which are also valid for cities outside Amsterdam; don't miss our recommendations for must-see museums in The Hague and museums in Leiden, both conveniently close to Amsterdam.